-Fierce Funny & Fly is a documentary that follows a group of women, who join forces to create *the* first comedy festival exclusively for Black Women.
+Fierce Funny & Fly is a documentary that follows a group of women in New Orleans, who join forces to create *the* first comedy festival exclusively for Black Women.
 It highlights the diverse voices of Black female comics, who are too often overlooked by the mainstream.

-Featuring interviews and performances from some of New Orleans funniest women, and insights from legendary comedians, Marsha Warfield and Kim Coles.
+Featuring interviews and performances from some of the country's funniest women, and insights from legendary comedians, Marsha Warfield and Kim Coles.
 This documentary provides a glimpse into the future of comedy.

 JP Noel has an eye for film, an ear for music and a penchant for a good time.
 His directorial debut, Hands to The Sky, turned the lens on House Music outdoor events, a genre close to his heart.
 As a native New Yorker with a life long fascination for New Orleans, this project found him by chance on his first trip to the Big Easy after meeting local comedian Geneva Joy.